The Christmas Present: Commercial performance

 The Christmas Present opened at number two on the UK Albums Chart, behind Coldplay's Everyday Life.
 The album sold 67,000 copies in the UK during its first week, the same amount as Williams' previous album The Heavy Entertainment Show (2016).
-Despite not getting to number one on the charts, Williams' had the fastest selling cassette release in over two decades.
+Despite not getting to number one during its first week on the charts, Williams had the fastest selling cassette release in over two decades.
 The Christmas Present sold over 10,000 cassettes in its first seven days of release.
-Halfway through its second week, Williams' album climbed to number one, outselling Rod Stewart's album You're in My Heart by 5,000 copies and becoming Williams' 13th number one, tying Elvis Presley for the most UK number one albums.
+Halfway through its second week, the album climbed to number one, outselling Rod Stewart's album You're in My Heart by 5,000 copies and becoming Williams' 13th number one, tying Elvis Presley for the most UK number one albums.
 In its second week, 57,000 copies had been sold.
 Williams now ties Presley for the most #1's in a solo career, and has 17 number one albums when including his Take That career.

 The Christmas Present opened at number two on the Australian music chart, behind Coldplay's Everyday Life.
 The following week, The Christmas Present became Williams' first number one album in Australia since Reality Killed the Video Star 10 years prior.